ZPascal/keycloak-grafana-dashboard/README.md

 - Version 1: Initialization of the first version of the Quarkus-based Keycloak dashboard
 - Version 2: The dashboard version includes a switch of the Grafana graph to the time-series type
 - Version 3: Adjust the dashboard to support the Keycloak version 25 metrics
+- Version 4: Adjust the dashboard to shrink down the Grafana dashboard file

 ## Images